How to Make a Spooky Mummy Cake with Video

 Think about how a mummy would be wrapped.
 Add the wrap in different directions and lengths.

 In the video, you will see how messy I am as I add the wrap.
 It is good to be messy and free when you make this cake.
 If you mess up a spot, use the offset spatula to remove the icing and fix it by adding more wraps.
 It is that simple!

 Tip #789 has two sides one of which is smooth and the other has teeth.
 I like to use them both to make it look more unique, but hey, this is your mummy cake so you can do whatever you want to this little guy.

 Now it is time to add the airbrushing.
 I can honestly say that airbrushing this cake is the most fun I have ever had when making a cake.
 Seriously FUN!
-Watch the video and you can see for yourself how fun it is!

 I love this mummy cake even though he scared me half to death.
 He is cute and for sweet revenge, I ate his face!
 Revenge never tasted so good!